OpenPIV/openpiv.github.com/index.md

 <div class="jumbotron">
 <p>
 OpenPIV exists since 1999 in several languages and multipe versions.

-The <strong> main effort is devoted to the Python version of OpenPIV</strong>
+From 2020 the  main effort is devoted to the <strong> Python version of OpenPIV </strong>
 </p>
 </div>